 The Monarch is the Montecito Inn's newest restaurant featuring local bounty.

 Photo by Jakob N Layman/Courtesy Visit Santa Barbara

-MONTECITO INN: Opened by Charlie Chaplin, along with a group of investors, the Montecito Inn dates to 1928.
-Luxurious, contemporary guest rooms, Mediterranean courtyard and pool and a brand-new dining program from Scratch Restaurants give this historic hideaway a decidedly modern edge.
-The Monarch just opened with a menu of elegant yet uncomplicated dishes showcasing Santa Barbara County's local bounty, and the inn's seafood-focused Frankland's Crab & Co. serves oysters and lobster rolls and all manner of crab dishes.
-COAST VILLAGE INN: For an affordable, rustic stay, this cozy boutique hotel is more homey than luxe, and has been standing on Coast Village Road since 1935.
+Montecito Inn (1295 Coast Village Rd; 800-843-2017): Opened by Charlie Chaplin, along with a group of investors, the Montecito Inn dates to 1928.
+Luxurious, contemporary guest rooms, Mediterranean courtyard and pool and a new dining program from Scratch Restaurants give this historic hideaway a decidedly modern edge.
+The Monarch serves a menu of elegant yet uncomplicated dishes showcasing Santa Barbara County's local bounty, and the inn's seafood-focused Frankland's Crab & Co. serves oysters and lobster rolls and all manner of crab dishes.
+Coast Village Inn (1188 Coast Village Rd; 805-969-3266): For an affordable, rustic stay, this cozy boutique hotel is more homey than luxe, and has been standing on Coast Village Road since 1935.
 There is no in-room dining, but the excellent vegan restaurant, Oliver's, is on site and serves a continental breakfast.